SwissFederalArchives/lindas-benchmark/README.md

 ## Baseline Comparison

-A baseline comparison of the LINDAS endpoint relying on the Stardog&reg; triplestore is provided for future reference.
+A benchmark results file run on the LINDAS endpoint using the Stardog&reg; triplestore is provided as a baseline for comparison.

 ## Requirements